centminmod/validate-emails/readme.md

 The `validate_emails.py` email validation script is a Python-based tool that allows you to validate and classify email addresses using SMTP (Simple Mail Transfer Protocol) checks.
 It provides a convenient way to verify the existence and deliverability of email addresses, helping you maintain a clean and accurate email list.

 ## Features
-- Validates email addresses using SMTP checks
+- Validates email addresses using syntax, DNS and SMTP checks
-- Validates `-f` from email address's SPF, DKIM, DMARC records and logs them
+- Validates `-f` from email address's SPF, DKIM, DMARC records and logs them for troubleshooting mail deliverability
 - Support local self-hosted email verification + [API support](#api-support) for [EmailListVerify](https://centminmod.com/emaillistverify) [[example](#emaillistverify-1)] and [MillionVerifier](https://centminmod.com/millionverifier) [[example](#millionverifier)]
-- Classifies email addresses into various categories based on the SMTP response
+- Classifies email addresses into various categories based on the syntax, DNS, and SMTP response
 - Supports concurrent processing for faster validation of multiple email addresses
 - Provides detailed logging for tracking the validation process
 - Allows customization of delay between requests to respect email server limitations